Foraging.com – List of U.S. foraging teachers and other resources.

 Eat the Weeds – Another list of teachers and more.

-Falling Fruit – Incredible resource, potentially mapping every urban fruit tree and accessible patch off weeds in the country!
+Falling Fruit – an interactive map potentially pinpointing every urban fruit tree and accessible patch off weeds in the country.

 Berkley Open Source Food– Debunking the urban “food desert” — with weeds!

 Carver Edible Park – The first food forest in the country, right by downtown Asheville.